mathew-j-davis/boxesandarrows/README.md

 }
 ```

-## Relative Positioning
+## Relative Positioning and Sizing

-Nodes can be positioned relative to each other:
+Nodes can be positioned and sized relative to other nodes:

 ```yaml
 type: node